-With decades of blow molding experience, we are able to often provide the most cost-effective manufacturing process.
+With decades of blow molding experience, we are able to provide the most cost-effective manufacturing process.
 We currently house seven blow molding machines within two of our facilities.
-With the capabilities to use PET, HDPE, PVC, and other alternative materials, we provide the opportunity for:
+With the capabilities to use PET, HDPE, PVC, and other alternative materials, we provide more opportunities for our customers, including:

 Continuous Extrusion Blow Molding